 Working capital is the amount by which current assets exceed current liabilities.
-On a consolidated basis, at the end of any given month, accounts receivable and payable that are tied to commodity sales and purchases are relatively balanced, with receivables from NGL customers being offset by plant settlements payable to producers.
+On a consolidated basis, at the end of any given month, accounts receivable and payable tied to commodity sales and purchases are relatively balanced, with receivables from NGL customers being offset by plant settlements payable to producers.
 The factors that typically cause overall variability in our reported total working capital are: (1) our cash position; (2) liquids inventory levels and valuation, which we closely manage; (3) changes in the fair value of the current portion of derivative contracts; and (4) major structural changes in our asset base or business operations, such as acquisitions or divestitures and certain organic growth projects.

-Our working capital, exclusive of current debt obligations, decreased \$4.8 million.
-The majority of this decrease was a lower net risk management working capital position due to changes in the forward prices of commodities largely offset by an income tax receivable representing the expected carryback of current year net operating losses to recover taxes paid in 2015 and 2014.
-The increase of \$5.7 million in current debt obligations was due to increased borrowings under the AR Securitization facility resulting from higher available receivables.
+Our working capital, exclusive of current debt obligations, decreased \$57.0 million.
+The majority of this decrease was due to a lower net risk management working capital position due to changes in the forward prices of commodities.
+The increase of \$5.7 million in current debt obligations was due to increased borrowings under our AR Securitization facility resulting from higher available receivables.

-Based on our anticipated levels of operations and absent any disruptive events, we believe that our internally generated cash flow, borrowings available under the TRC Revolver, the TRP Revolver and the Securitization Facility and proceeds from debt and equity offerings should provide sufficient resources to finance our operations, capital expenditures, long-term debt obligations, collateral requirements and quarterly cash dividends for at least the next twelve months.
+Based on our anticipated levels of operations and absent any disruptive events, we believe that internally generated cash flow, contributions from TRC, borrowings available under the TRP Revolver and the Securitization Facility and proceeds from debt offerings should provide sufficient resources to finance our operations, capital expenditures, long-term debt obligations, collateral requirements and cash distributions to Targa for at least the next twelve months.